theforeman/redmine_lightbox2/README.md

 Redmine Lightbox 2
 ==================

-This plugin lets you preview image, pdf and swf attachments in a lightbox.
+This plugin lets you preview image (JPG, GIF, PNG, BMP) and PDF attachments in a lightbox.

 This is a fork of zipme's [redmine_lightbox](https://github.com/zipme/redmine_lightbox) plugin.